awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-working-with-rules.md

 To create a retention rule, you must specify:
 + An optional name for the retention rule\.
 The name can be up to 255 characters long\.
 + An optional description for the retention rule\.
 The description can be up to 255 characters long\.
+**Note**
+We recommend that you do not include personally identifying, confidential, or sensitive information in the retention rule description\.
 + The resource type that is to be protected by the retention rule\.
 + Resource tags that identify the resources that are to be retained in the Recycle Bin\.
 You can specify up to 50 tags for each rule\.
 However, you can add the same tag key and value pair to up to 5 retention rules only\.
   + To create a tag\-level retention rule, specify at least one tag key and value pair\.